SoftEng-Islam/archey/README.md

 # Archey Tool

-## Archey is a system information tool written in Python.
+## Archey is a system information tool written in Python